wp-plugins/traffic-manager/readme.txt

 3. Details on connections

 == Changelog ==

+= 1.2.2 =
+* IMPROVE: Enhance the look of the plugin
+* NEW: You could now see the current number of user
+* NEW: If you want, you may warn your user of the use of the cookie (French CNIL compliant : National French Agency for Data Protection)

 = 1.2.1 =
 * NEW: Support for Display Advertising for Google.
 This option is to enable Remarketing with Google Analytics or Google Display Network (GDN) Impression Reporting.